jinal291999/React-Portfolio1/README.md

 # To run this project

-- Download the database given in this repository.
+- Download the database name "laraveldb" given in this repository.
 - Xammp should be running and open sql from Xammp.
 - Import the database in phpmyadmin.
 - Download the [laravel backend](https://github.com/jinal291999/Laravel-backend.git)